Ashok0/AtomicHeart-UEVR/README.md

 * ADS support.
 Projectiles are aligned with gun sights.
 * Physical melee.
 * Floating hands.
 When inactive, the off-handed arm is temporarily hidden.
 * Smooth locomotion.
-No head bobbing or gun bobbing.
+No gun bobbing.
 * Activating the Polymer glove will temporarily switch motion controls to the left hand.
 * Polymer glove controls remapped to left controller.
 * Disable enemy knockback.